• Skip to main content

 1. Physical Exertion

-The longer or harder you are running, the higher your heart rate and the higher your oxygen consumption rate.
-Often the body can’t meet the two needs and the result is the blood vessels around your brain become wider or more open (dilated) to help increase circulation.
+The longer or harder you run, the higher your heart rate and the higher your oxygen consumption rate.
+Often, the body can’t meet the two needs, and the result is that the blood vessels around your brain become wider or more open (dilated) to help increase circulation.

 You may have heard this called primary exertional headaches or primary exercise headaches.